-These come in two varieties, "throat sweetbreads" (thymus) and "heart sweetbreads" (pancreas), also sometimes called "stomach sweetbreads".
-The heart sweetbreads are preferred, and have a roughly round shape.
-The throat sweetbreads are of a roughly cylindrical shape.
-They are often cooked together.
+These come in two varieties, "throat sweetbreads" (thymus) and "heart sweetbreads" (pancreas), sometimes called "stomach sweetbreads".
+The larger, oval shaped heart sweetbreads are preferred by fancy restaurants, so it is the elongated shaped throat sweetbreads we can buy in markets here in Southern California.
+The two can be cooked together if both are available, and they taste pretty much the same.
 The photo specimen, a thymus, was 8 inches long, 4 inches wide, 1-1/4 inches thick and weighed 0.9 pound.

-Sweetbreads are a highly superior (in my opinion) substitute for beef brains in any recipe calling for those (brains are mostly cholesterol anyway) and you avoid the minute risk of mad cow disease.
+Sweetbreads are a highly superior (not just in my opinion) substitute for beef brains in any recipe calling for those.
+Brains are mostly mushy cholesterol, and carry a minute risk of mad cow disease.

 More on Beef Innards